 Even though veterinarians care for and adore our pets, not all vets realize that helping animals is their destiny from the beginning.

-Take Dr. Evan Antin, for example — the Fetch by The Dodo Veterinary Advisory Board member and practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital initially thought he would follow a business career.
+Take Dr. Evan Antin, for example — the Fetch's Veterinary Advisory Board member and practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital initially thought he would follow a business career.
 Now, he has an international career caring for domestic and wildlife animals.
 But his journey to becoming a veterinarian wasn’t always easy.

 Keep reading to learn more about what it takes to become a veterinarian and Dr. Antin’s tips for success.